status-im/nimbus-eth2/docs/the_nimbus_book/src/execution-client.md

 ## Top up blocks from the consensus node

-While era files cover the majority of chain history, Nimbus currenty relies on the consensus node to sync the most recent blocks using the `nrpc` helper.
+While era files cover the majority of chain history, Nimbus currently relies on the consensus node to sync the most recent blocks using the `nrpc` helper.

 This method of syncing loads blocks from the consensus node and passes them to the execution client via the Engine API.